 But there’s one way for you to really amp up a calling card and make it memorable.
-You can start pulling unique and even bizarre gimmicks to keep your card from joining the 9 billion business cards that get binned annually.
+You can start pulling unique and even bizarre gimmicks or a digital business card to keep your card from joining the 9 billion business cards that get binned annually.

 Scroll to see how brands have transformed business card templates to make them even more creative.
 Get ready to see unique calling card designs that completely change the norm.

 If you’ve never seen business cards that can be eaten or maybe even used to measure a tire, today is your lucky day.
 This list contains marketing collaterals that are far from commonplace.

 Take a look at this roundup of business card ideas and inspiration before you start designing one for yourself.

 Kol Kid Crayon Business Cards you can draw with.

 Adrian Tan, Lighting Designer’s Light Card.